erde-lang/erde-lang.github.io/src/docs/reference.md

 }
 ```

-Additionally, Erde provides the ability to give variadic arguments a name, which
+Additionally, Erde allows for named varargs, which will place them into a table
-will place them into a table for you:
+for you:

 ```erde
 function sum(...summands) {